GraeA85/Sprouton-Allotments/readme.md

 - As a Returning user, I want to apply for an allotment, if I haven't already.
 - As a Returning user, I want to contact the allotment owners to ask any questions I might have
-- As a returning user, I want to get a list of the equipment that I need and see what is avaiable to buy in the allotment shop.
+- As a returning user, I want to get a list of the equipment that I need and see what is available to buy in the allotment shop.

 ### Frequent Visitor Goals